antomicblitz/cyanobacteria-protein-compatibility-prediction-tool/README.md

 Confidence levels are assigned as follows:

-- High: Passes all screening criteria without any concerns.
+- High: Passes all screening criteria and has PTM annotations.
+- Medium: Passes screening criteria but lacks PTM annotations.
 - Low: Does not pass screening due to size or presence of excluded PTMs.

 ## Output Description